-In this post, OpenAI’ s Large language models GPT-3, InstructGPT, ChatGPT and GPT-4 are explained.
+In this post, OpenAI’s ChatGPT architecture and its Large language models GPT-3, InstructGPT, ChatGPT, and GPT-4 are explained.

 Table of Content